FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Search

 We use algolia to search.
+This only searches content on the public site, so if you are running locally, it won't fully work.
+(It'll find local versions of public content, but not unpublished content.)

-To do a dry run:
+To do a dry run of the search indexing to see what will content be indexed on the next push:

 ```
 bundle exec jekyll algolia --dry-run